 The EU consists of 27 different countries and the cosmetic labelling laws require certain information on the labels to be translated into different languages.
 Some countries have more than one official language, which further complicates things and requires that certain information appear in more than one language on the labels.

 Every claim that appears on the cosmetic product label, on the website where the cosmetic product is presented, in TV commercials etc. has to be substantiated unless it’s a clear exaggeration or it’s obvious for the type of the cosmetic product.
 It is a responsible person’s task to ensure that all of the claims made regarding the product are substantiated.

 |In the labelling, making available on the market and advertising of cosmetic products, text, names, trademarks, pictures and figurative or other signs shall not be used to imply that these products have characteristics or functions which they do not have.
 (EU Regulation 1223/2009, Article 20)|

 The EU published a separate regulation (Regulation 655/2013), which deals specifically with cosmetic product claims and is laying down 6 common criteria for the justification of claims used in relation to cosmetic products:

 - Evidential support

 Regulation 655/2013 also provides guidance on the use of “free from claims” and hypoallergenic claims and lists the best practices for claim substantiation evidence.

-If you would like to find out more about the labelling requirements in the EU and check if your product labels are indeed compliant with the EU Cosmetics Regulation, please don’t hesitate to contact us.
+If you would like to find out more about the labelling requirements in the EU and UK and check if your product labels are indeed compliant with the EU and UK Cosmetics Regulation, please don’t hesitate to contact us.